alishapol/AISentimentJournal/README.md

      - Red = stress
      - Green = energy

+# Website Demo
+- I have attached a short demo displaying all the features of the web application to this repo!

 # Intelligent Emotional Processing
 * Semantic Refinement
 - SBERT embeddings compare your text with thousands of positive and negative examples.